chenyongrowan/scTIGER/README.md

 ##### Sample Datasets
 There are multiple sample datasets under the [Data folder](https://github.com/chenyongrowan/SIDELINE/tree/main/Data).
 1. The [ProstateCancer](https://github.com/chenyongrowan/SIDELINE/tree/main/Data/ProstateCancer)[^1] folder contains datasets for 4 patients.
 The cells were processed to now contain only endothelial cells.
-2. The [RemoteMemoryFormation](https://github.com/chenyongrowan/SIDELINE/tree/main/Data/RemoteMemoryFormation) folder contains preprocessed datasets from 2 papers.
-Both datasets contain only neurons.
+2. The [RemoteMemoryFormation](https://github.com/chenyongrowan/SIDELINE/tree/main/Data/RemoteMemoryFormation) folder contains preprocessed datasets.
+Datasets contain only neurons.
 Only fear conditioned (FC) and controls were selected for the [Chen](./Data/RemoteMemoryFormation/Chen)[^2] dataset.
-The [Rao-Ruiz](https://github.com/chenyongrowan/SIDELINE/tree/main/Data/RemoteMemoryFormation/Rao-Ruiz)[^3] dataset is smaller, demonstrating functionality with a small cell count.
 ### Running
 #### Preprocessing
 We have included a file ([10x_preproccess.py](https://github.com/chenyongrowan/SIDELINE/blob/main/utils/10x_preprocess.py)) to convert the resulting files of a 10x sequencing to the gene expression matrix required for SIDELINE.
 It has a required flag (-d/--directoryPath) which takes the path to a directory with the following files which are output from 10x sequencing: